QinZelin/SAM-CR/README.md

 # SAM-CR
-The Code will be released soon.
+The code will be released soon.